mattherman/MbDotNet/docs/docs-v5.md

 _The following documentation is for v5.x.
-Documentation for older versions can be found [here](https://github.com/mattherman/MbDotNet/blob/master/docs/docs-v4.md)._
+Documentation for older versions can be found [here](https://github.com/mattherman/MbDotNet/blob/master/docs/docs-v4.md).
+If you are migrating from v4.x make sure to read about the [breaking changes](https://github.com/mattherman/MbDotNet/blob/master/docs/v4-to-v5-migration.md)._

 # Introduction